National Liberation Army (Colombia): FARC

-The ELN has also occasionally operated with the FARC-EP and like FARC it has targeted civilians, according to a February 2005 report by the United Nations High Commissioner for Human Rights: "During 2004, the FARC-EP and the ELN carried out a series of attacks against the civilian population, including several massacres of civilians and kidnappings by the FARC-EP.
+The ELN also occasionally operated with the FARC-EP, and like FARC, it has targeted civilians, according to a February 2005 report by the United Nations High Commissioner for Human Rights: "During 2004, the FARC-EP and the ELN carried out a series of attacks against the civilian population, including several massacres of civilians and kidnappings by the FARC-EP.
 There were occasional joint actions by the FARC-EP and the ELN."

 In mid-2006, mutual rivalries between local FARC and ELN forces escalated into hostilities in Arauca, along the border with Venezuela.
 According to the BBC, "the FARC have for some years moved to take over ELN territory near the Venezuelan border, and the smaller rebel army reacted by killing several FARC militants".
 A statement posted on FARC's homepage accused the ELN of "attacks that we only expected from the enemy".

 On 26 May 2008 the ELN wrote a letter to the FARC secretariat, seeking cooperation with Colombia's largest rebel group to overcome "the difficulties we are experiencing in today's Colombian insurgent movement".
 The letter was published on the ELN website.
 On 27 June 2017, FARC ceased to be an armed group, disarming itself and handing over its weapons to the United Nations.

 FARC dissidents

-According to InSight Crime, the ELN and FARC dissidents allegedly met together in Venezuela to form a potential alliance in October 2018.
+According to InSight Crime, the ELN and FARC dissidents met together in Venezuela to form a potential alliance in October 2018.
 Sources based in the Arauca department in Colombia provided the information, with reports that the groups would participate in illicit activity together.
 It was also alleged that former FARC commander Iván Márquez participated in the talks with the ELN.

 Venezuela

 Since the 1990s, the ELN began to establish positions in the western border states of Venezuela.
 The ELN grew close to Venezuelan officials during the tenure of Venezuelan president Hugo Chávez, with Chávez approving relationships with the group.

-InSight Crime also states that Venezuelan president Nicolás Maduro was tolerant of the ELN, explaining that "ELN’s expansion in Venezuela has been marked by the Maduro administration’s inaction and even encouragement towards the group"; according to the group, the ELN operates in at least 12 of the 23 states of Venezuela.
+InSight Crime also states that Venezuelan president Nicolás Maduro was tolerant of the ELN, explaining that "ELN's expansion in Venezuela has been marked by the Maduro administration's inaction and even encouragement towards the group"; according to the group, the ELN operates in at least 12 of the 23 states of Venezuela.
 The Venezuelan NGO Fundación Redes has reported that the Venezuelan military had possibly armed ELN members.
 In 2019, ELN supported Maduro during the Venezuelan presidential crisis and said they "will fight" US troops if they invade Venezuela.